valoleee/Student_Performance_Analysis_MH3511_Project/README.md

 # Student_Performance_Analysis_MH3511_Project

-A data analysis project investigating how various factors — such as study habits, parental background, and extracurricular involvement—affect students’ academic performance.
+A data analysis project investigating how various factors — such as study habits, parental background, and extracurricular involvement — affect students’ academic performance.
 This was completed as part of the **MH3511 Data Analysis in Computer** course (AY2024/2025 Semester 2) at Nanyang Technological University.

 ---